Proposal (100) to South American Classification Committee

 “Beyond that, while place names have a long history of use in ornithology, and in many cases are entirely appropriate choices, I am not enthusiastic about any trend to replace established names in favor of adopting names based on geography.

-“Names based on geography make some sense, in an anal pedantic way, when one is sitting in an lab somewhere, far removed from the field.
+“Names based on geography make some sense, in an anal pedantic way, when one is sitting in a lab somewhere, far removed from the field.
 Adopting such names makes it easier to "deal with" the chore of naming things: "oh, that's from BlahBlah, we'll name it after that place.
 What's next on the list?".
 “But when in the field in BlahBlah, the constant repetition of "BlahBlah this" and "BlahBlah that" loses its charm in a hurry.
 I truly felt burned on this score when working in Madagascar, which has a large number of endemic species.
 Some are endemic species belonging to genera that are widespread elsewhere, while others are endemic species belonging to endemic genera.
 Something approaching 75% of the endemic species of widespread genera carries name that are some version of "Madagascar this" or "Madagascar that", and even a few species belonging to endemic genera carry the name "Madagascar".
 Madagascar is a wonderful place, like no other region I know, but at the end of the day one just doesn't want to hear the word "Madagascar" ever again.

 “A few of the endemic species of widespread genera on Madagascar have truly wonderful names, such as Souimanga Sunbird or Nelicourvi Weaver.
 How many more such imaginative names could we have had if those in control had not been so quick to reach for the catch word "Madagascar"?